fllin1/mwplu_analysis/references/MWPLU 101.md

 Output stored in the `/data/interim/` folder.

-For this step, we'll divide the whole PLU into subfiles, for each zone + dispositions_generales if it exists.
+For this step, we'll divide the whole zoning PLU into subfolders, one subfolder for each zone, and we'll keep the dispositions_generales as it is.
 After this step, we'll save the output on Supabase.

 The metadata and the data structure : [Pages Output](/references/api/pages_output.json)